-Introduction to Watercolors: 0.25 credits - This introductory course will explore the artistic expression of watercolors.
+Introduction to Watercolors: 0.25 credits - Students in this introductory course will explore the artistic expression of watercolors.
 Starting with the basics and working your way through experimentation pieces to build your own style with your watercolor portfolio.
 All materials provided.
 Associated Pathway: Fine Arts.
 Prerequisite: Art 1.